 Last month, CEO of Apple Steve Jobs announced iCloud for consumers.
 This allows users to store their iTunes music as well as documents, pictures and videos on Apple servers which will allow them to be automatically downloaded to iPhones, iPads, iPods and Mac computers.

 According to Jobs, “We’re going to demote the PC and the Mac to being just a device – like an iPad, an iPhone or an iPod Touch.
 We’re going to move the hub of your digital life to the cloud.”
 Businesses are close behind consumers in terms of cloud computing.
 This is because businesses are finding out that they can cut costs between 30% and 70% by doing so.
+You can also read more at eGoldFax blog on how to send and receive faxes without a fax machine.

 According to Fathers, “As a concept, it’s been around for more than 20 years.
 It’s only in the last 12 to 18 months that the technology advanced so as to realize the promise .
 The underlying technology has gotten cheaper – things like processors, servers and bandwidth.”